Marko Livaja

-Marko Livaja ([mâːrko liʋǎːja, - lǐʋa-]; born 26 August 1993) is a Croatian professional footballer who plays as a forward for Hajduk Split and the Croatia national team.
-He has represented his country at every level from the under-15s to the senior team.
+Marko Livaja ([mâːrko liʋǎːja, - lǐʋa-]; born 26 August 1993) is a Croatian professional footballer who plays as a forward for Hajduk Split.

+Livaja played for the Croatia national team from 2018 to 2023, scoring four goals in 21 matches.
+He was a part of the squad that won a bronze medal at the 2022 FIFA World Cup in Qatar.

 Club career

 Youth career

 Livaja began at the lower-tier Croatian side GOŠK Kaštel Gomilica when he was 4 years old, and subsequently NK Omladinac Vranjic before getting a call to the Dinamo Zagreb Academy in the summer of 2008.
-However, before he was registered for Dinamo he received a call from his hometown club Hajduk Split Academy, long-standing rivals of Dinamo, and moved there.
+However, before he was registered for Dinamo he received a call from Hajduk Split Academy, long-standing rivals of Dinamo, and moved there.
 At the beginning of 2010, he was promoted to the full Hajduk team.

-Internazionale
+Inter Milan

 Later in 2010 (after joining the full Hajduk team) Livaja was sold to Internazionale, who loaned him to Swiss side FC Lugano in 2011.
 He was loaned again to Cesena in summer 2011 through a €250,000 deal from Hajduk Split, and made his Serie A debut for Cesena against Fiorentina in October 2011.
 Livaja played for Cesena in both their primary team and their youth team.

-In January 2012 he returned to Inter when Cesena partially sold him to them for €2.25 million in a co-ownership deal.
+In January 2012 he returned to Inter when Cesena partially sold him to them for 11 million in a co-ownership deal.
 After Andrea Stramaccioni was appointed the coach of the first team, Livaja became a member of Inter Primavera, winning the 2011–12 NextGen series.
 Livaja received his first call-up as a member of the first team on 1 April 2012, where he was an unused substitute in a match against Genoa won 5–4 at San Siro.

 In the 2012–13 season, Livaja made his first appearance in the opening season match against Pescara and played his first game as a team starter against Roma in January 2013.
 He appeared in a total of six Serie A games during the first half of the season, but without scoring a goal.
 Livaja got more playing time in European games, as he was the coach Stramaccioni's first choice striker for 2012–13 UEFA Europa League group matches against Rubin Kazan, FK Partizan, and Neftchi Baku.

 He scored his first goal for Inter against Rubin Kazan on 20 September 2012 and became Inter's top scorer for the group stage, with four goals in six group matches.
 Inter finished second in Group H with 11 points, three behind Rubin Kazan.